 By default, blockchain technology (BCT) has built-in financial incentives.
-In the now classic case of Bitcoin, such incentive is the generation of a cryptocurrency.
-Users mining the Bitcoin blockchain to process network transactions get rewarded a certain amount of Bitcoins for their efforts which are computationally expensive and power hungry.
-Without such incentive, Bitcoin network
+In the now-classic case of Bitcoin, such incentive is the generation of a cryptocurrency.
+Users mining the Bitcoin blockchain to process network transactions get rewarded a certain amount of Bitcoins for their computationally expensive and power-hungry efforts.
+Without such incentive, Bitcoin network members will

 The paper on the role of governments in crowdsourcing I presented at the last ICEGOV 2014 gathering in Guimaraes, Portugal, is now available here – in this blog.
 The paper was supposed to be published by ACM press as part of the proceedings of ICEGOV.
 However, the proceedings are still not available in the ICEGOV web site, nor at the ACM site.
 In any event, we have chosen a publishing license that allows the authors of the paper to publish it on their own web sites.
 Note that copyright still applies to this material (please read the license before downloading the paper!).

 This wave ended suddenly with the so-called dot-com crash in March 2000.
-By 2004, Web 2.0 and social media emerged as a third wave of ICT innovations where user-driven content, interactivity, networking and collaboration were the
+By 2004, Web 2.0 and social media emerged as the third wave of ICT innovations where user-driven content, interactivity, networking, and collaboration